darshpanchal/datastructures/README.md

-## Data structures in Python
+## Data structures and Algorithms in Python

-This repository contains implementation of different data structures in python.
+This repository contains implementation of different data structures and algorithms in python.